wiris/wiris-moodle-docker/README.md

 # Recommended.
 export MOODLE_DOCKER_WWWROOT=${WEB_DOCUMENTROOT}/${WIRIS_MOODLE_BRANCH}

-# 03. Set a db server (We use mysql to import dummy data).
-# Needs to be set to 'mysql'; dig 'moodle-docker' project for more details.
-export MOODLE_DOCKER_DB="mysql"

-# 04. Set whether you want to download the code from github using ssh (authenticated) or https.
+# 03. Set whether you want to download the code from github using ssh (authenticated) or https.
 # Defaults to 'off' (https).
 Set to 'on' for 'ssh'.
 # Note: you will need to set up your default ssh credentials on your profile at GitHub.
 # For developers.
 export WIRIS_MOODLE_MATHTYPE_DEV_MODE="on"

-# 05. Selenium will expose a VNC session on this port.
+# 04. Selenium will expose a VNC session on this port.
 # Recommended.
 export MOODLE_DOCKER_SELENIUM_VNC_PORT=5900
 ```